ssonkiya/ssonkiya.github.io/_posts/2017-11-27-On-High-Performance-R.md

 5. Extracting the number of conversions and non-conversions
 6. Doing a prop test

 The last three steps are fast, but the first three are very long.
+This isn't even including the initial 5 minutes (!) it takes to load the sql table in the first place.
 We're able to refactor and make it faster by realizing a few things:
 1. We don't need the big text columns visit id and browser id
 2. In SQL, we can group by browser id so each row has 1) the number of visis for a browser and 2) the number of visits that converted for that browser.
 With that, we'll have a smaller table of only two numeric columns.
 3. We can then label each row with 0 or 1 randomly, assigning treatment on the browser level.
 4. Next, we sum up the total visits column and the converted column, grouping by label.
 5. Finally, we run a prop.test

-Here's what the new code looks like:
+Here's what the sql new code looks like, which only takes X seconds to run:

 ``` sql
 SELECT count(*) as total_visits, sum(converted) as converted